irugarg/amplify-cross-acc/README.md

    - Install [AWS CLI V2](https://docs.aws.amazon.com/pt_br/cli/latest/userguide/cli-chap-install.html).
    - Install [AWS CDK](https://github.com/aws/aws-cdk)

+To follow this tutorial, you’ll need a GitHub account and have created a GitHub repository to hold the source code.
+When you see OWNER or REPO in this README, replace that with the owner and name of your forked GitHub repo.

 2. Fork this project for testing CI/CD.
 3. Clone the forked repository to your local.